erspearson/xap-net-address/README.md

 in their work by providing the addresses via other means (e.g., .ini files).

 ## TypeScript
-The TypeScript source is in the `src` directory on the GitHub respository.
+The TypeScript source is in the `src` directory on the GitHub repository.

 The compiled JavaScript and TypeScript definitions are in the `lib` directory on NPM.